Stock management in WooCommerce: Complete guide to managing your inventory (2023)

 Managing your store's inventory can be a daunting task, especially if you deal with customized or built-to-order items or face stock issues.
 It is crucial to set appropriate expectations with customers regarding their orders.
 Clear displaying stock availability and lead times will ensure smooth business operations.
 In this tutorial, we will guide you through the process of managing inventory and adding WooCommerce stock status to your store.

-We will discuss how to display stock quantity and other information on your online store, such as product pages and the main shop page.
+We will discuss how to display stock quantity and other information on your online store.
 We will also explore ways to showcase stock statuses to provide your customers with clear and accurate information.
 To do this, we’ll learn how to use the WooCommerce Lead Time plugin to display product availability and waiting times.

 Moreover, we will delve into another often-overlooked topic: Managing discontinued products using the WooCommerce Discontinued Products plugin.
 We will discuss how this plugin can help you remove products that are no longer available or relevant from your e-commerce platform without losing any valuable data or SEO benefit.